 Item Collections and Competitions

 Crayola ColorCycle Marker Recycling

 Helpful links: ColorCycle Registration Page, Customizable Parent Letter, Customizable Hallway Poster

 Trex Plastic Film Recycling Challenge

-- The money raised is used in Illinois to pay for partially-sighted children to undergo special low-vision examinations with glasses, monoculars, stand magnifiers and other equipment being provided absolutely free.
+The Lions Club of Illinois accepts any type of keys to be recycled.
+The money raised is used in Illinois to pay for partially-sighted children to undergo special low-vision examinations with glasses, monoculars, stand magnifiers and other equipment being provided absolutely free.

 Cell Phones for Soldiers

-- Sign up to collect one or more of the waste streams listed, or find out more about how the Brigade programs work and which Brigades are currently available at www.terracycle.net
+TerraCycle offers national programs (Brigades®) to collect previously non-recyclable or hard to recycle waste.Some Brigades have a cost, but most offer free shipping and a donation for each piece of garbage collected.
+Sign up to collect one or more of the waste streams listed, or find out more about how the Brigade programs work and which Brigades are currently available at www.terracycle.net

 Used Eyeglass Collection